Bronfman heiress pleads guilty in NXIVM sex slave case

 Published Friday, April 19, 2019 5:25PM EDT

-NEW YORK -- A wealthy heiress has pleaded guilty to charges implicating her in a sex-trafficking conspiracy case against an upstate New York self-help group.
+NEW YORK -- An heiress pleaded guilty on Friday in a sensational case accusing a cult-like upstate New York group of creating a secret harem of sex slaves for the group's self-anointed spiritual leader.

-Clare Bronfman entered the plea on Friday in federal court in Brooklyn.
+Clare Bronfman admitted in her plea in federal court in Brooklyn that she harboured someone who was living in the U.S. illegally for unpaid "labour and services" and that she committed credit card fraud on behalf of Keith Raniere, the lead of a group called NXIVM.

-The plea means the 40-year-old Bronfman will avoid going to trial early next month with Keith Raniere.
-He's known as the spiritual leader of the group called NXIVM (NEHK'-see-uhm).
+Bronfman - the 40-year-old daughter of the late billionaire philanthropist and former Seagram chairman Edgar Bronfman Sr. - told the judge that she had wanted to help people through NXIVM but ended up dishonouring her family.

-Bronfman is a daughter of the late billionaire philanthropist and former Seagram chairman Edgar Bronfman Sr.
+"Your honour, I was afforded a great gift by my grandfather and father," Bronfman said.
+"With the gift, comes immense privilege and more importantly, tremendous responsibility.
+It does not come with an ability to break the law."

 Top Video